chhotii-alex/prospective-randomizer/README.md

 ```
 Compute the mean and standard deviation of the feature values for all subjects enrolled so far.
 Compute the z-score normalized value of each of the new subject’s feature values.
-While there are new subjects not yet assigned to groups:
+While there are subjects not yet assigned to groups whose group assignment is needed:
     Find the smallest group size.
     Find the groups whose size is equal to the smallest group size.
     For each of the smallest-group-size groups, compute the z-score normalized mean.